SHayashida/Amanogawa/README.md

 <!-- If the repository is private the Colab links above will fail.
 Make the repo public or adjust branch/path if renamed. -->

+> Environment: Tested & recommended with **Python 3.12.x**.
+Avoid 3.13 for now (SciPy <1.14 wheels missing → source build requires Fortran).
+Use `pyenv install 3.12.5 && pyenv local 3.12.5` or system 3.12, then create the virtual environment.

 English | [日本語 / Japanese](./README_ja.md)

 ## Overview